toddcf/code-snippets/javascript/arrays/splice.md

 # Splice

-`Splice` is used to remove elements from an array.
+`Splice` is used to add or remove elements from anywhere in an array.

 The following code will remove `"orange"` from the `fruits` array: